 - In the Axis Powers Hetalia fanfic Tizenot, Hungary's shown to really want a baby with Austria.
 A miscarriage however shatters both of them.

-- In the Teen Titans fic Timing is Everything, played for both couples and causes quite a bit of tension.
-On the one hand, Robin and Starfire have trouble conceiving - turns out they are genetically compatible despite being different species, but human sperm are too weak for her reproductive system.
+- In Timing is Everything, played for both couples and causes quite a bit of tension.
+On the one hand, Robin and Starfire have trouble conceiving - turns out they are genetically compatible despite being from different planets, but human sperm are too weak for her reproductive system.
 First, there is an argument about using IVF, then an attempt fails.
 Raven, on the other hand, has a But I Can't Be Pregnant! moment - she's only supposed to be capable of having children with someone who has demon blood.
 However, she's dating Beast Boy, and apparently his shapeshifting abilities extend to his sperm enough to fool Raven's reproductive system.
 Then Beast Boy recommends that Starfire sits in the T-Car next time she's implanted, since that's where Raven got pregnant.
 Apparently, it works.

 - Seen in Of Lilies and Chestnuts.
 Fleur De Lis had to put her dreams of having an adorable little filly of her own on hold for years due to her modeling career, and once she's finally settled down with Fancy Pants and secure in her upper-class social standing, she naturally finds out she can't conceive a child.
 After Fancy Pants comforts her through a few days of depression, they look to adopt a child, which results in an excitable teenage bat pony crashing into their lives.